 While it is true that Burst Test and Seal Strength are used to test the strength of package seals, they serve different purposes and provide different data.

-Before we give our response, let’s first dive into each test method further.
+Before we give our response, let’s first dive into both the burst and peel test methods further.

 Peel Strength: ASTM F88